RayeRen/acad-homepage.github.io/_pages/about.md

 # 🎖 Activities & Services
 Reviewing for:
-- Conference on Computer Vision and Pattern Recognition (CVPR) (2021-2024)
+- Conference on Computer Vision and Pattern Recognition (CVPR)
-- European Conference on Computer Vision (ECCV) (2022，2024)
+- European Conference on Computer Vision (ECCV)
-- International Conference on Computer Vision (ICCV) (2021,2023)
+- International Conference on Computer Vision (ICCV)
-- Conference on Neural Information Processing Systems (NeurIPS) (2024-2025)
+- Conference on Neural Information Processing Systems (NeurIPS)
+- International Conference on Learning Representations (ICLR)
-- Association for the Advancement of Artificial Intelligence (AAAI) (2025)
+- Association for the Advancement of Artificial Intelligence (AAAI)
 - Pattern Recognition
 - IEEE Transactions on Circuits and Systems for Video Technology
+- IEEE Transactions on Image Processing
 - Knowledge-Based Systems